 KPI A1.6 How non-hazardous wastes are handled, reduction initiatives and results achieved are mentioned under the paragraph "Waste Management" above.
-Reduction target for packaging materials is not set.
+Reduction target for packaging materials has been set with a view to enhancing resource efficiency and promoting sustainability.
+The Group will monitor the effectiveness of the target and will refine it progressively in line with operational needs and environmental objectives.
 There is no hazardous waste produced.